 He who offers his love to the Supreme Lord, Sri Bhagavan; remains a sincere friend to all Vaisnavas; shows mercy to the innocent*; and, through the most appropriate use of indifference, tolerance or even complete avoidance, neglects those who are envious of Bhagavan and the Vaisnavas, is a madhyama Vaisnava.

-* This refers to the vaisnava-praya jivas, or those living entities who resemble Vaisnavas but are not yet conversant with the
+* This refers to the vaisnava-praya jivas, or those living entities who resemble Vaisnavas but are not yet conversant with the science of bhakti.

 In this way, the madhyama Vaisnava even shows fitting mercy to the envious, seeing them as ignorant.
 Only the madhyama Vaisnava is actually qualified to serve the Vaisnavas.